Skip to main content

 calibrate llm

-1. Config file — path to the config file you created in the previous section
+1. Config file — path to your config file

 2. Provider — OpenRouter or OpenAI